b1nhm1nh/jesse-live-cli/README.md

 jesse-live-cli restart
 ```

+### New Features
+- cli proxy mode: a websocket proxy in front of Jesse to forward data to all connected clients, with auto reconnect
+- Session Management: Switch between multiple sessions using number keys (1-9).
+- Log Viewer: View logs
+- Route Management: Display and manage routes.
+Stop / Start Live session it not implemented

 ### Limitation & known bugs
- - Jesse can run multiple Live session when using: `jesse-live-cli start`.
+ - Jesse can run multiple Live session when using: `jesse-live-cli run`.
  - Multi sessions of Jesse Live Cli can connect to Jesse, including Jesse web, but only the last one will receive data.
+You should use `jesse-live-cli proxy --listen_port` if you want to multiple Live sessions concurrently.